 Ignore – If selected, the stock is excluded from the model.

-Visible on upper level – If selected, the variable is also visible on the upper level where this agent lives.
+Visible on upper agent – If selected, the variable is also visible on the upper agent where this agent lives.

 Show at runtime – If selected, the stock is visible on the presentation at runtime.

 Color – The fill color of the stock icon.

 Array – If selected, the stock may have several dimensions - it is an array.
 Properties for array variables look slightly different.
 Instead of one field defining the formula for the stock, there can be several fields defining formulas for some particular elements or sub-arrays.
 To add new section allowing to define one more formula, click the Add formula button.
 Defining formulas for array elements and sub-arrays is described here.

 In the case the stock is a scalar, just type here the value.
 If none is specified, the stock is initiliazed with 0.

 In the case the stock is an array, initialize it as described here.
 If initial value is not specified, all elements of the array are initialized with zeros.

 Equation mode – Here you can choose the equation definition mode, either Classic or Custom.
 In Classic mode the stock formula is non-editable, it is automatically generated according to the stock and flow diagram created by the user.
 In Custom mode the formula of the stock is editable, the user can use any variables nad functions there without any limitations.
 Equation modes are described in details here.